 Take Care of the Gutters

 Your gutters and drains should work at optimal efficiency in the rainy season and in winter.
 If there are obstructions, gutters are likely to break.
 Obstructions also cause water to flow over the edges of gutters.
-This can mean pools of stagnant water that is likely to get through the walls.
+This can mean pools of stagnant water that are likely to get through the walls.
 Overflowing gutters will also expose your roof’s wood and fascia boards to moisture.
 This can cause rotting, mold, and leaks.
 If you have metal gutters, check for signs of corrosion.

 Waterproof the Roof

 The roof is among the primary things that keep water and moisture out.
 While a properly installed roof can last for decades, you have to carry out maintenance tasks regularly.
 If you have a roof shingle, ensure that it does not have cracks.
-Make sure that plumbing vent, chimney, and skylight seals remain intact throughout.
-Eradicating ice dams as soon as they form ensures that water does not back up behind the dams and leak into your home.
+Make sure that the plumbing vent, chimney, and skylight seals remain intact throughout.
+Eradicating ice dams as soon as they form ensures that water does not back up behind the dams and leaks into your home.

 Seal the Doors and Windows